Shearwater Research: Research and development partnerships

+In late 2024 Shearwater announced an R&D partnership with Avelo Labs to develop the Avelo Jetpack buoyancy control system.

 Exploration support

-A Shearwater Predator was used to calculate decompression on a 2010 expedition that lead to the identification of HMS Snaefell that went down on July 5, 1941.
+A Shearwater Predator was used to calculate decompression on a 2010 expedition that led to the identification of HMS Snaefell that went down on July 5, 1941.

 Lance Robb utilized an ISC Megalodon rebreather with a Shearwater Predator in a 2010 expedition to explore Osprey Reef at a depth of 156 m.

 Shearwater also supported research by the University of Connecticut and Ocean Opportunity to explore the Tongue of the Ocean.
 This project, funded by the National Geographic Society/ Waitt Grants Program to explore the mesophotic zone between 200 ft and 500 ft carried The Explorers Club flag number 172.
 The Shearwater electronics were utilized to record the diver profiles.